AA-PastProjects/QuotesByEmail/README.md

 # QuotesByEmail

-Project from the spring of 2018 - during my 1st semester of my PBA in software development.
+Project from the spring of 2018 - made during my 1st semester of my PBA in software development.

 It is a console application made in .NET Core and C#.